Ariel Atom: Suspension

-The Atom suspension setup was tuned by the engineers at Lotus.
+The Atom's suspension setup was tuned by the engineers at Lotus.
 Edmunds "Inside Line" noted that "anyone who has driven a selection of Lotus-tuned cars, such as the Lotus Elise, the Aston Martin Vanquish and the Opel Speedster, will notice a common feel or signature, and it's replicated in the Atom."

-The Atom's suspension derives from single seat racing cars and is fully adjustable, requiring only a wrench.
-Both front and rear double unequal length wishbones and inboard, pushrod-operated dampers contribute to the Atom's dynamic handling.
+The Atom's suspension derives from single-seater racing cars and is fully adjustable, requiring only a spanner.
+It uses both front and rear double unequal length wishbones and inboard, pushrod-operated dampers.
 Adjustable suspension rod ends feature inboard rubber/metal bushings to promote a more comfortable road-going ride.
 The front and rear Bilstein dampers are also adjustable.
 Stacked helper coil springs and main coil springs produce a low spring rate for minor deflections and a higher rate for large ones.

 Acceleration

-In 2005 Road & Track magazine published the results of a comprehensive test of a range of cars, from the Porsche 911 Carrera S, Ford GT, BMW M5 to the Caterham CSR 260.
+In 2005, Road & Track magazine published the results of a comprehensive test of a range of cars, from the Porsche 911 Carrera S, Ford GT, BMW M5 to the Caterham CSR 260.
 The supercharged Ariel Atom 2 won the 0–161–0 km/h (0–100–0 mph) test by a clear margin at 10.88 seconds, ahead of the Caterham CSR 260 (11.41) and the Ford GT in fourth (13.17).

 The following year, the Atom won Autocars 0–100 mph challenge as the new Ariel Atom 2 300 bhp supercharged edition achieved a time of 6.86 seconds, and then stopped from 100 in 3.8 seconds.
 At the National Exhibition Centre in Birmingham, the Atom broke the indoor speed record.
 The high gloss floor that the cars ran on was only 220 m long, with an open door at the end of the hall.
 The driver of the Atom launched in fourth gear and still had wheelspin until the car reached 110 km/h and started to get traction.
-The Atom was beaten only by a class nine Autograss car powered by a 2.0l Lexus-Toyota touring car engine which set the official indoor speed record, beating the previous record held by a Toyota F1 car driven by Toyota's test driver Olivier Panis dressed as Top Gears driver The Stig.
+The Atom was beaten only by a class nine Autograss car powered by a 2.0 L Lexus-Toyota touring car engine which set the official indoor speed record, beating the previous record held by a Toyota F1 car driven by Toyota's test driver Olivier Panis dressed as Top Gears driver The Stig.

-The Sunday Times measured the time taken for the Atom to accelerate from 0 to 97 km/h at 2.89 seconds, making it the world's third-fastest accelerating production car then available, after the Bugatti Veyron's 2.46 seconds and the Ultima GTR at 2.6 seconds; the review was in 2005.
+In 2005, The Sunday Times measured the time taken for the Atom to accelerate from 0 to 97 km/h at 2.89 seconds, making it the world's third-fastest accelerating production car then available, after the Bugatti Veyron's 2.46 seconds and the Ultima GTR at 2.6 seconds;